up-n-atom/8311/docs/xgs-pon/ont/potron-technology/spp425h-gab4-uboot.md

     If the boot process is interrupted, you can continue it along by issuing the `run bootcmd` command over serial (hardware pending).

 !!! tip "MikroTik RouterOS"
     MikroTik RouterOS sets the Rate Select 0 pin high by default.
+If it was changed to low, try to revert back to default.
     Interfaces > Ethernet > SFP > Rate Select > high

      ``` sh